erickbickler/Rent-Calculator/readme.md

 `CONNECTION_STRING = "your_connection_string"`

 It will write each month as a document in a collection called monthly_data in a db called rent

+To run the program run:
+`python rent.py`

+To run in debug mode run:
+`python rent.py True`